tsykoduk/greg.nokes.name/_posts/2008-03-28-checking-up-on-stuff.md

 permalink: /2008/03/28/checking-up-on-stuff/
 categories:
   - Computers! and Code!
+description: "Network monitoring made simple with Condor NG - a lightweight shell script for tracking server uptime, detecting crashes, and sending email alerts.
+Perfect for IT pros."
 ---
 <em>In doing some spring cleaning, I found this old article from years past.
 Enjoy!</em>